MakeItStop/task-based-alarm/README.md

 Tasks
 ------
-* Simple math sums
-* Touch games(swipe left/right)
 * Riddles
-* Gyro based
+* Accelerometer
-* Memory games
+* GPS
 * Capture - picture matching
-* Have to take a pic of specific location
+* Must take a picture of a specific location